Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Several times a year, Safran takes part in surveys organized by various bodies and engages in discussion with non-financial ratings agencies.
 These set out to assess the performance of companies against environmental, social and governance (ESG) criteria.
 These discussions and surveys are extremely exacting and are designed to assess the relevance of the corporate strategy, the various initiatives that the company implements, and their results.

 CDP is an international not-for-profit organization that conducts annual surveys for companies on climate change (CDP Climate Change), water resource management (CDP Water), and companies’ impact on forests (CDP Forests).
-In 2023, the Group earned a A- rating (“Leadership” level) for climate change for its concerted efforts on climate-related issues.
-Click here to download the 2022 Safran CDP Climate Change survey.
+In 2023, Safran improved its rating, going from "A-" in 2022 to "A" this year: out of over 20,000 companies scored, less than 2% achieved an "A".

 Moody's ESG (formerly Vigeo Eiris), a subsidiary of Moody's Corporation, uses environmental, societal engagement, business ethics, human rights, human resources, and governance criteria to determine CSR performance ratings for the companies it evaluates.
-According to the 2022 Moody's ESG analysis, Safran's CSR performance places the Group in first place out of the 46 companies evaluated from around the world in the Aerospace & Defense sector.
-Safran is 108th out of the 4,882 companies assessed using Moody’s ESG.
-The Group’s rating is 64/100, up 2 points compared to the previous rating.
+The Group’s rating is 66/100, up 2 points compared to the previous rating.

 MSCI ESG Research rates companies’ non-financial performance on a scale of AAA to CCC (AAA being the highest score one can achieve) based on exposure to ESG risks and the way in which they manage these risks.
 Since October 2022, Safran has been rated as A, which is above the average for companies in the aerospace & defense sector.